archimed-shaman/faraway/README.md

 isValid = (sha256(nonce + cnonce) & mask) == 0
 ```

-Obviously, for real protection, the complexity of such an algorithm will not be sufficient, and a more complex challenge should be introduced.
+For real protection, the complexity of such an algorithm may be not sufficient, and a more complex challenge may be introduced.
 As an option, you can also consider another cryptographic function, such as [Argon2](https://en.wikipedia.org/wiki/Argon2), or some other [KDF](https://en.wikipedia.org/wiki/Key_derivation_function), since they are typically designed to be resource-intensive for brute-force attacks.

-### Network interaction
-There is a wide scope for improving the network code - for example, by implementing reconnection after a disconnect or by handling large amounts of data that do not fit into the buffer all at once.
+And of course, it is important to understand that this is not a panacea for DDoS attacks, and it will not protect, for example, from exhausted descriptors or a congested network channel with multiple connections.
+In such cases, additional measures may be required, such as limiting connections, optimizing the performance of network interfaces, and using specialized solutions for DDoS protection at the infrastructure level.

 ### Logging